AryanDeGr8/RFM-Analysis-of-E-Commerce-Data/README.md

-# RFM-and-CLV-Analysis-of-E-Commerce-Data
+# RFM-Analysis-of-E-Commerce-Data
-RFM and CLV Analysis of Online Retail Dataset
+RFM Analysis of Online Retail Dataset

-🧾 Project Summary
+Executive Summary

-This project investigates whether the Pareto Principle (“20% of customers drive 80% of revenue”) holds true for e-commerce, using the Online Retail dataset from the UCI Machine Learning Repository.
-With this work, my RFM (Recency, Frequency, Monetary) analysis is complete.
+This project tests the Pareto Principle (20% of customers drive 80% of revenue) using real transactional data from the Online Retail dataset from the UCI Machine Learning Repository.

-📚 Dataset Description

-Name: Online Retail (UCI ML Repository)
 UCI Machine Learning Repository

-Period Covered: 01 December 2010 to 09 December 2011
+The dataset covers 541,909 transactions from a UK-based online retailer selling all-occasion gifts, spanning December 2010 to December 2011.
 UCI Machine Learning Repository

-Size: ~541,909 transactions
+Data includes features such as InvoiceNo, StockCode, Description, Quantity, InvoiceDate, UnitPrice, CustomerID, and Country.
 UCI Machine Learning Repository

-Features include:

-InvoiceNo, StockCode, Description

-Quantity, InvoiceDate, UnitPrice

-CustomerID, Country
-UCI Machine Learning Repository

-🔍 Key Findings

-High value customers make up 28.86% of the total customers.

-These high value customers drive 77.13% of the revenue.

-Majority of the high value customers joined before May 2011.

-Customers who buy more frequently also spend more money in general.

-📈 Implications & Recommendations

-Retain existing high value customers using discounts and promo codes.

-Investigate what caused the rate of new high value customers to drop, so the business consistently acquires them.

-Target recent purchasers with timely discounts — increasing purchase frequency correlates with revenue growth.

-🧮 Conclusion

-The Pareto Principle holds in this dataset: a minority of customers generate the majority of revenue.

-Focusing on your top customers (both retaining and growing that segment) yields high return on investment.

-RFM segmentation enables actionable strategies for marketing, customer retention, and acquisition.

-🗂 Repository Structure
-├── data/
-│     └── raw/                 # Original Online Retail dataset files
-│     └── processed/           # Cleaned/aggregated data, RFM features
-├── notebooks/
-│     └── EDA_and_visualizations.ipynb
-│     └── RFM_analysis.ipynb
-├── src/
-│     └── preprocessing.py
-│     └── rfm_calculation.py
-│     └── visualization_helpers.py
-├── visualizations/
-│     └── revenue_contribution.png
-│     └── rfm_segments_distribution.png
-├── README.md                  # This file
-└── requirements.txt           # Python / R dependencies

-🔧 How to Use / Reproduce

-Clone the repo.

-Install dependencies listed in requirements.txt.

-Load the raw data from the UCI repository.

-Preprocess (clean, filter cancellations/returns, compute total spend).

-Calculate RFM metrics for each customer.

-Segment customers based on RFM scores.

-Generate visualizations and summary statistics as in this project.

-🤝 Next Steps

-Apply this RFM framework on your own business/customer data to see how it behaves.

-Monitor changes over time: are you losing or gaining high-value customers?

-Combine RFM with cohort analysis or predictive modeling (e.g. churn prediction).

-Use segments for personalized marketing: separate offers for high value vs. low-value or inactive customers.

-⚠️ Data Source & License

-Data Source: Online Retail Dataset, UCI Machine Learning Repository UCI Machine Learning Repository
+Using this data, I performed RFM (Recency, Frequency, Monetary) analysis to segment customers and measure how much revenue is driven by high value customers.

+Key Findings

+High value customers make up ~28.86% of all customers.

+These same high value customers drive ~77.13% of total revenue.

+Most of these high value customers joined before May 2011.

+Customers who buy more frequently tend to also spend more (i.e. higher monetary value).

+Implications & Recommendations

+From a business strategy standpoint, the analysis suggests:

+Retain existing high value customers using discounts or promo codes.

+Investigate why the rate of new high value customers declined, to ensure the business continues to acquire them.

+Use targeted, timely discounts for customers who made recent purchases: increasing purchase frequency correlates with increased revenue.

+Conclusion

+The Pareto Principle holds in this dataset: a minority of your customer base contributes the majority of your revenue.

+Focusing efforts on top customers (both retaining and replacing/improving) is a high ROI strategy.

+This RFM analysis completes the segmentation work for this project, enabling actionable insights for marketing, retention, and acquisition strategies.

+Repository Contents

+Data preprocessing code (cleaning, handling cancellations/returns, computing total purchase amounts)

+RFM calculation scripts (Recency, Frequency, Monetary)

+Visualizations showing distributions, revenue contributions, customer profiles

+Summary statistics & segment definitions

+(Optional) Jupyter notebooks or scripts to reproduce analysis

+How to Use / Next Steps

+Clone the repo to reproduce results or adapt to your own customer data.

+Use the RFM segments to tailor marketing campaigns and customer outreach.

+Monitor changes over time — track whether new high value customers are being added.

+Consider further segmentation (clustering, cohort analysis), predictive modeling (e.g. churn prediction), and linking with customer behavior metrics beyond purchases.

+License / Credits

+Data source: UCI ML Repository — Online Retail Dataset UCI Machine Learning Repository

+Author: Your Name Here

+All code is open / available (per licensing you choose)

 License: CC BY 4.0 (UCI dataset licensing)
 UCI Machine Learning Repository